 A factory schematic or your factory harness is necessary to identify the connector pinout needed for your gauges.
-Your factory connector and terminals must be re-used.
+If your cluster requires a bigger or smaller connector, use the new terminals provided and re-use your factory connector.

 Most factory, GM printed circuit gauge clusters used a 12-pin connector like the one in the diagram below.
 You may use a factory schematic or your factory harness to fill in the blanks on the image with the function and/or Painless wire color and circuit number for each connector location.